-- Heights/Near Northside - Decreased affordability
+- Heights/Near Northside

+- o Decreased affordability

-- State of housing stock
+- o State of housing stock

 - Affordable homes are old and unlivable

 - Visible Access to Employment

 Question 4: Have you or someone you know experienced housing discrimination?

 Uptown - Attendee says that she received a call from a Hispanic woman who believed she was discriminated against because the two black women she went with to the HHA office received vouchers and she did not.